 Evaluate your candidates’ meta-skills (and any other skills) with skills assessments

-Recruiters and hiring teams may need to start thinking differently about traditional role-based hiring.
-Creating opportunities based on skills might be a more suitable approach for today’s globally connected workforce (and keep us a step ahead of the robot takeover 😉).
+Recruiters and hiring teams may need to reconsider traditional role-based hiring.
+Creating skills-based opportunities might be a more suitable approach for today’s globally connected workforce (and keep us a step ahead of the robot takeover 😉).

 If you’re looking for a way to hire future-ready candidates or modernize your talent mobility strategy, stop looking.
 Toggl Hire is the only full-cycle recruiting software that allows you to create skills tests based on specific skills that match your requirements.